holmser/KennyLogGens/README.md

 ![Kenny Loggins](images/kennyloggins_small.jpg)

+KennyLogGens is a utility for generating log files for testing log shipping systems written in Go  and using Cobra.
+Welcome to the Danger Zone.

 ```
-	KennyLogGens is a utility for generating log files for testing log
-	shipping systems.
-Welcome to the Danger Zone.

 Usage:
   klog [flags]